Program Website: www.hiram.edu/academics/majors-minors/communication/

-SPORTS JOURNALISM ~ This course is an overview of sports journalism and includes the study of story development from a single idea to a published story in the field of sport.
-This course examines the various elements necessary to bring a sporting event from the playing field to the public through the print media.
-Topics include types of print media, the role of sports department personnel, coverage of the sporting event, developing contracts, gaining access to sports figures, interviewing, and story development.
-The course focuses on developing effective writing skills by approaching sports writing as a process.
-Also listed as Writing (246 or 24600).
+SPORTS JOURNALISM ~ This course is a hands-on look at the field of sports journalism.
+This course examines the various elements necessary to bring a sporting event or story to the public through online storytelling and reporting, video, and social media.
+Topics include the evolution of media and coverage of sports, the role of sports department personnel, coverage of the sporting event, developing contacts, gaining access to sports figures, and interviewing.
+The course focuses on developing effective writing skills by approaching sports writing and coverage as a multi-media enterprise.
+Also listed as WRIT 24600.

 MEDIA AND MULTICULTURALISM:UD ~ In a world pervaded by communication technologies, many of our perceptions about current affairs, others, and social realities are based on the types of information provided to us by the media.
 One result of this situation is that we witness the rise of different trends in and out of group consciousness.
 For the first time in the history of humankind, groups and individuals began to see themselves from outside as well as from inside.
-This course will initiate a critical exploration of representations and misrepresentations in the media of African-Americans, Hispanics, Asians, Native Americans, women, gays and lesbians, and other traditionally under-represented groups, and prepare students to critically evaluate information they receive from the media about these groups.
-This course fulfills the Understanding Diversity in the USA requirement.
+This course will initiate a critical exploration of representations and misrepresentations in the media of African Americans, Hispanics, Asians, Native Americans, women, LGBTQ+, and other traditionally under-represented groups, and prepare students to critically evaluate information they receive from the media about these groups.

 Core: Understanding Diversity Home